-Doctor J. Mark Munoz started his career in senior international management roles and became an account director for a United States and Asia-Pacific market research and consulting firm based in New Jersey.
+Doctor J. Mark Munoz started his career in senior international management roles and became the Account Director for the United States and Asia-Pacific for a market research and consulting firm based in New Jersey.

 He is currently teaching at the Millikin University and is collaborating with students to create strategic plans for Fortune 500 companies and businesses in China, Italy, Mexico, Dominican Republic, Korea, and New Zealand.